Get all our templates, tips, and fresh content so you can run effective, profitable, low-stress projects in your agency or team.

 If you remember our article on creating client communication plans, we highlighted the importance of creating event-specific communication plans.

-Essentially, this means establishing clear rules, requirements and stakeholders for all the meetings and events you might experience in the course of a project.
+Essentially, this means establishing clear rules, requirements, and stakeholders for all the meetings and events you might experience in the course of a project.

-Of course, the details might change before actual meetings - some stakeholders might be unavailable, some participants might drop out.
+Of course, the details might change before actual meetings - some stakeholders might be unavailable, and some participants might drop out.
 Nevertheless, an established communication plan makes it much easier to set the tone and agenda for meetings.

 Here’s what you should make note of in your meeting communication plan: